rjisom/udacity_part1/README.md

 ![alt text][image_1]

-These new images were displayed on the rover console along with updates to the rover being displayed as a text file proving the rover was automously moving.
+These new images were displayed on the rover console along with updates to the rover being displayed as a text to the console proving the rover was automously moving.

 ![alt text][image_3]